klieret/icsc-paradigms-and-patterns/readme.md

 [![DOI](https://zenodo.org/badge/240011587.svg)](https://zenodo.org/badge/latestdoi/240011587)

-# Lecture and Material for "Programming Paradigms and Patterns" at the iCSC 2020
+# Programming Paradigms and Patterns

-This repository contains the source code of the lecture slides as well as the exercises.
+This repository contains lecture slides (both as source code and as rendered pdfs) and exercises.

-The course was presented September/October 2020 at the [iCSC 2020](https://indico.cern.ch/event/853710/).
+The course was first taught  in September/October 2020 at the [iCSC 2020](https://indico.cern.ch/event/853710/).

-There are recordings of the lectures:
+**Recordings** of the lectures:

 * [Programming Paradigms](https://cds.cern.ch/record/2736118)
 * [Software Design Patterns](https://cds.cern.ch/record/2737225)

+**Slides**: The final versions of the rendered slides at the time of the presentation are in the root directory of this repository.
+There are two version, one with animations and one without (``*_handout.pdf``).

+**Exercises**: See below.

 ## Getting help